-Fear grows in Jewish community after 100 bomb threats at Jewish centers
+Jewish center bomb threats top 100; kids pulled from schools

 White House response questioned

-The White House in particular has been a target of criticism for its response -- or the lack of one.
+The White House in particular had been a target of criticism for its response -- or the lack of one.
+The President did mention the threats in his speech Tuesday evening, but did not outline a plan to stop them.

 Two weeks ago, Trump said a Jewish reporter had "lied" and told him to "sit down" after the reporter asked about the White House's plan to address anti-Semitism.